Maria Mitchell Association Pulls Out Of "Good Neighbor Agreement" With Vineyard Wind

 MMA executive director Joanna Roche

-The Good Neighbor Agreement has been roundly criticized by island residents opposed to the Vineyard Wind project, and following the blade failure on July 13 that sent debris onto Nantucket's beaches, those objections have only grown louder.
+The Good Neighbor Agreement has been roundly criticized by island residents opposed to the Vineyard Wind project, and following the blade failure on July 13 that sent debris onto Nantucket's beaches and beyond, those objections have only grown louder.
 A new non-profit group made up of island residents and businesses known as Keep Nantucket Wild is preparing to submit a petition to the Nantucket Select Board with more than 2,000 signatures urging the town to also withdraw from the agreement with Vineyard Wind.

 Roche told the Current Wednesday that the MMA's decision to pull out of the agreement was the result of a unanimous vote of the organization's 16-person board of directors.